-The common units you purchase pursuant to this prospectus supplement will have a capital account equal to the capital account of the currently outstanding common units immediately after the purchase.
+Each common unit you purchase pursuant to this prospectus supplement will have a capital account equal to the capital account of a currently outstanding common unit immediately after the purchase.
 You will recognize income to the extent the sum of the aggregate capital accounts of the common units you purchase exceeds the amount you pay for the common units.